GLP-1 for Your Wedding: What to Know Before You Start.

 How do you keep your results after the wedding?

-A GLP-1 opens a window that buys quiet.
+A GLP-1 opens a window that buys you quiet.
 It is not the final solution.
-The people who keep their results are the ones who use that window to learn how to eat and move, not just to lose weight while the noise is off, protein to protect muscle, strength training to protect metabolism, and a plan that holds up whether the medication is still in the picture or not.
+The people who keep their results are the ones who spend that window building the foundation: protein to protect muscle, strength training to protect metabolism, and a way of eating that holds whether the medication is in the picture or not.
+The full transition plan is here: how to keep the weight off after stopping Ozempic and Wegovy.

-As we told NewBeauty: “The wedding is one day.
-A healthy household is for the rest of your life.”
+As I told NewBeauty: the wedding is one day.
+A healthy household is for the rest of your life.

 Frequently asked questions